 The "flash" PMI for the United States dipped a tick to 55.4 in April, missing forecasts of 56.0 but still pointing to solid growth in the sector.

 However, there was worrying news on U.S. housing as new home sales dived 14.5 percent in March on top of a 4.5 drop in February.
 The annualised sales pace of 384,000 was the second slowest since late 2012, a blow to what has been a major driver of the U.S. economic recovery.

-In commodity markets, oil prices dipped on Wednesday after U.S. crude inventories hit a record high, though the continuing crisis in Ukraine kept a floor under the market.
+In commodity markets, oil prices recouped some of the losses suffered after U.S. crude inventories hit a record high, with the continuing crisis in Ukraine keeping a floor under the market.

 Brent crude for June delivery added 12 cents to $109.23 a barrel, while U.S. crude gained 14 cents to $101.58.

 Gold was holding steady around $1,283.36 an ounce but remained uncomfortably close to major chart support at $1,275.